-The distance numbering shall be continuous for each route within any State, except where overlaps occur (see Section 2E.28).
-Where routes overlap, enhanced reference location sign continuity shall be established for only one of the routes.
+The distance numbering shall be continuous for each route within any State except where overlaps occur (see Section 2E.28).
+With overlapped routes, continuity shall be established for one of the routes.
 If one of the overlapping routes is an Interstate route, that route shall be selected for continuity of distance numbering.